nls1729/acme-code/activities-config/README.txt

            functions provided by the import were replaced with a different set of functions.
 The import should have been removed then.

+2018-09-06 Fixed class names to be compatible with GS 3.30.
+Uploaded for review.

 zip file: Sat Apr 14 16:44:32 EDT 2018 54829f76e8f97aa53594d639b0589c0973ea6257